-As of August 6, 1999, PGE believes that its mission-critical internal systems (including embedded chips) are ready, with two exceptions, for date changes associated with the Year 2000; this was reported to the North American Electric Reliability Council on June 30, 1999.
+As of November 15, 1999, PGE believes that its mission-critical internal systems (including embedded chips) are ready; this was reported to the North American Electric Reliability Council on September 30, 1999.
 However, as explained elsewhere in this statement, that does not guarantee that these systems do not continue to contain hidden Year 2000 defects in computer code or in embedded devices.
 Completion dates of mission-critical internal and outside systems for the several phases of the plan are shown in the following table.
 Any notation of "complete" or reference to a "completion date" conveys the fact only that the initial iteration of this phase has been substantially completed.
-PGE will continue closely to monitor work under the Plan and to revise estimated completion dates for the initial iteration of each listed process.
-Because PGE's Year 2000 Plan treats Year 2000 effort as an iterative process, PGE will commence additional cycles of inventory, assessment, remediation, and validation testing, which will be conducted in parallel, and in coordination, with PGE's Year 2000 contingency planning.
+Because PGE's Year 2000 Plan treats Year 2000 efforts as an iterative process, PGE is continuing additional cycles of inventory, assessment, remediation, and validation testing, which will be conducted in parallel, and in coordination, with PGE's Year 2000 contingency planning.